cparish312/hindsight/README.md

 3) **Query:** Run natural language queries against the text in your screenshots.
 There are 3 types of querying techniques currently available:
     1) Basic (Default or start query with `b\`): Uses top N contexts retreived by chromadb and feeds them to a single LLM call
     2) Long Context (start query with `lc\`): For each top N contexts grabs the frames immediately before and after.
 For each context, the frames are combined and fed to an LLM.
 Finally, all of the results are fed to a summary LLM call to generate the response.
     3) Decomposition (start query with `d\`): First creates prompt asking LLM to generate prompts to gain context for the query.
 Then, it run Long Context on each of these sub-prompts.
-Finally, it combines all of the resuls of the sub-prompts and feeds it to the LLM with the actualy query.
+Finally, it combines all of the results of the sub-prompts and feeds it to the LLM with the user query.

 ## Developing
 You can easily build applications on top of Hindsight.